stan4dbunny/Portfolio/README.md

-Hello, my name is Erica and I'm a master student in computer science with specialisation in computer graphics and visualisation at KTH Royal Institute of Technology.
+Hello, my name is Erica and I'm a masters student in computer science with specialisation in computer graphics and visualisation at KTH Royal Institute of Technology.
 I am proficient in Unity and C#, and I know C++ as well as Java and Python.
 Welcome to my portfolio!
 Here I have gathered some of the most important things I've done in computer graphics and game development.
 Take a look:)

 # Contact information
 Email: ericat@telia.com